liberland/docs/blockchain/for-citizens/referendum.md

 #### Purpose

-A Democratic Referendum is used to remove legislative measures or officials from office, demonstrating a "headcount" democracy with free and equal elections.
+A Democratic Veto is used to remove legislative measures or officials from office, demonstrating a "headcount" democracy with free and equal elections.

-#### Types of Democratic Referendums
+#### Types of Democratic Veto

 - **Public Veto**: Removes any legislative measure (laws, regulations, etc.) enacted by the Government.